jamesschmeits/exploratory_code/README.md

 Here is another line

 I could compose poetry
-My life is an arrow
+life is an arrow
-A direction and a target
+with direction and a target
-Speed and arc
+speed and arc
-Shot by the creator
+shot by the prime mover